There are three key components of being an AXP supervisor:

 Assigning Work Opportunities

-To complete the AXP, candidates should learn how to competently perform 96 tasks spanning six experience areas.
+As a supervisor, you must help your candidate create a strategy to gain the experience needed to complete the AXP.
+Candidates need to develop the competency to perform 96 tasks spanning six experience areas.
 Because of this, your candidate will need to work in a variety of roles.
 As your candidate progresses along the path to licensure, you can help them expand their skills by assigning opportunities across each of the experience areas, or pointing them toward opportunities outside your firm.

 Learn more about the different AXP experience areas and settings, as well as the supervision requirements involved.